-Amy Longtin is the founder and President of Tech4Kids, a non-profit organization that was created to repurpose used laptops, iPads, and MacBooks that will be donated to children that do not have access to technology in their home.
+Amy Longtin is the founder and CEO of Tech4Kids, a non-profit organization that was created to repurpose used laptops, iPads, and MacBooks that will be donated to children that do not have access to technology in their home.

 Longtin holds a Master of Science degree in Business Management from the University of Mary, and a Bachelor of Science in Computer Science from the University of Minnesota Crookston.
 She credits her strong leadership skills to her lifetime love of and participation in organized sports.
 Mrs. Longtin was a dual athlete in college for both basketball and volleyball and was named MVP and All-Conference, respectively, during her time at the University of Minnesota Crookston.

 After 20+ years in the technology industry as a Helpdesk Technician, Network Administrator, Web Developer, and Senior Systems Administrator, Longtin is sharing her wealth of knowledge by serving as an advocate for women in technology.

 Mrs. Longtin is the former Mrs. North Dakota America 2020, a graduate of the 2018 North Dakota Women's Leadership Program and a Leading Ladies Honoree recipient 2021.
 Mrs. Longtin is very involved in her community and always tries to add value to every group she works with.

 Longtin is committed to inspiring, empowering, and providing opportunities to help women of all ages build self-confidence, invoke inspiration, and help mold young girls into becoming strong independent women.